aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ## Specifying Table and Cell Widths

-A table in a Microsoft word document provides several different ways to size a table and individual cells.
+A table in a Microsoft word document provides multiple different ways to size a table and individual cells.
 These properties allow considerable control over the overall appearance and behavior of the table.
 This article gives an in-depth look into how the different width calculation properties of tables work and provides information which will allow you to gain full control of how table widths are calculated.
 This is useful to know in such cases where a table layout does not appear as expected.

 ### Different Widths on Table

-Table elements present many different properties that can affect how the widths of the overall table, as well as individual cells, are calculated.
+Table elements present a few different properties that can affect how the widths of the overall table, as well as individual cells, are calculated.
 These are each explained in detail in this article.

 - Preferred width on the table.
 - Preferred width on individual cells.